bcionescu/ruca/README.md

 ## Future Improvements

 A potential way to improve the algorithm further is to include common expressions instead of just words.
 Replacing an entire sentence with a 3-character mapper would be quite efficient.
 Additionally, I need to implement a method for the user to specify the path to a file to compress/extract, as the code only currently allows for fixed paths.

+Finally, it might make sense to have a version of this algorithm that takes each word in a text and assigns it a mapper.
+This means that it would be far less efficient with small files, but potentially vastly more efficient with larger ones.
+Also, we wouldn't need a word list.
+One would be generated for every individual file and stored within it.